5 Tips For Creating A Sustainable & Ethical Wardrobe On A College Budget

 4. Swap Clothes with Friends

 Rally up your dorm hall, invite your friends to bring their unwanted clothes, put on some groovy music, and order a pizza.
-Not only does this make for a fun social gathering, but you can add a few new pieces to your wardrobe while keeping clothes out of the landfill.
+Not only does this make for a fun social gathering, but when you swap clothes, you add a few new pieces to your wardrobe while keeping clothes out of the landfill.

 5. Buy Off Season